MeganWAnderson/Cornerstone_2_Final_Proj/README.md

-This repository contains the code, presentaitons, and technical reports associated with the Cornerstone 2 Semester long Deisgn Project.
+This repository contains the code, presentaitons, and technical reports associated with the Cornerstone 2 Semester Deisgn Project.

 The assigned task for this project was to  solving an open-ended design project developed out of a needs assessment of our choice.
 The project was meant to utilize robotic elements and automations using various Arduino components, as well as sself-designed 3D printed, lasercut, and soldered components.
 The overarching goal of the design project was to follow the Engineering Design Cycle to address a problem using these resources.